JennStro/DAT250-hand-in/dat250-expass1.md

 Java 8 using SDKman for this session.
 I did not have any issues with doing this guide.
 I managed to run the app both on Herokus servers (`heroku open`) and locally (`heroku local web`).
 Since this was a Maven project I made sure to install all dependencies first by running `mvn clean install`.
 I also successfully made a new endpoint `/hello` to show the equation (as shown in the guide), and how to link a database to a Heroku app.
+When deploying this app I also checked that my development environment worked as it should, I had no problems using Intellij, git, Heroku CLI or Maven for this guide.